Milou6/vuejs-userlist-app/README.md

 # User List Vuejs App

+## About

+I created this small application in 3 days as a technical challenge for a job interview📘.

+The requirements were to use Vue 3.* with TypeScript and Axios, as well as TailwindCSS🍃 for bonus points.

+## App details

 The app can be accessed via this link : [milou6.github.io/vuejs-userlist-app/](milou6.github.io/vuejs-userlist-app/)

 User's prefered theme (Dark/Light) is set upon 1st visit, but can be manually overriden with the 🌙☀️ button on the corner.